SquallTCGP/PKMNTCGP_Card_DB_Generator/README.md

 }
 ```

+Note: Pack configurations are updated regularly as new main sets are added to the game.

 ### 2. Set Name to Expansion ID Mapping
 Maps full set names to their expansion IDs used in URLs and card data.
+This mapping is continuously updated to include new sets and mini-sets as they are released.

 ### 3. Card Rarity System